NatalliaSh/Sushi-project/README.md

 - Product cards on sliders are filtered by one of the following parameters: on sales, new or popular.

-- If you have some products in your basket, the information about it is duplicated on product cards.
+- If you have some products in your cart, the information about it is duplicated on product cards.

-- If you submit an order, your basket on website and in localStorage will be cleared and your order will be saved in localStorage.
+- If you submit an order, your cart on the website and in localStorage will be cleared and your order will be saved in localStorage.

 - Link with address in the footer contact information leads to the google map with this address.